IQSS/datafest/02_Github_Desktop.md

 <img src="img/first_repo.png" width="700" align="center">

-We'll point out a few feature here:
+We'll point out a few features here:
 * a list of known/open repos at the top left
 * a button/function bar in the top middle
 * a listing of the branches for your local and linked remote repositories